azproduction/relocating-to-berlin/README.md

 All other information can be found here http://www.bluecard-eu.de/

-*Laws and rules can be changed, please veryfy everything with your future employer.*
+*Laws and rules can be changed, please verify everything with your future employer.*

 ### How much do you usually spend on food, lunches, restaurants?